compTAG/student-resources/how-tos/onboarding.md

    encourage that you install Slack on your smartphone if possible.
 To be added to our Slack group, use the following link:
    [Slack-link](https://join.slack.com/t/tda-at-msu/shared_invite/enQtMjk4NDIwMjY2MDY2LTNhYTYwOWRjNWM3ZGU2MzdlODFkOTA5MzNiNTFmMDQyZTc2NzkxNGNjMjlmZGFjZGZlNmEyYTE2MjBhMGFhMjE).
+    * Post a message to #general to introduce yourself to the group!
+    * Click on the word `Channels` and join any conversations that seem interesting to you.

 2. GIT: if you are not yet familiar with git (or need a refresher), please take the GIT Udacity course:
     [Git Udacity Course](https://www.udacity.com/course/how-to-use-git-and-github--ud775)